maxwell-gisborne/listdict/readme.md

 1. in the source code variables called `LD` == List Dictionary :: [dict]
 2. D == dictionary
 3. functions that act on LDs,
-4. have them as there last argument.
+4. have them as their last argument.
-5. no functions modify there arguments
+5. no functions modify their arguments
-6. all functions functions are eger, not lazy.
+6. all functions functions are eager, not lazy.
+7. Code is PEP8 complient